hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 A master key for one specific lock: first-hop semantic identity.

+Realistic impact when DFH is honored

+Hallucination caused by identity ambiguity: ↓ 70–90%

+Semantic drift across re-indexing: ↓ 60–80%

+Misattribution / citation errors: ↓ ~70%

+Compute wasted on “what is this?”: ↓ ~90%

 “This repository defines HESS as a deterministic, external, network-resolvable semantic first-hop protocol for AI and crawlers.”

 This repository is dense by design, and its very long, 48 pagesif you print it out.